rstacruz/dom101/README.md

 jQuery.

-- **Copy-pastable**: if you don't want to include dom101 as a dependency, each file ([example]) stands on their own and can be easily pasted into your project.
+- **Copy-pastable**: if you don't want to include dom101 as a dependency, each file ([example]) stand on their own and can be easily pasted into your project.

 - **Semi-legacy support**: Minimum browser supported is IE8.